 The confidential data are accessible only by officials who are involved in the implementation of the GMO Decree, members of COGEMNetherlands Commission on Genetic Modification and, if necessary, the Administrative Court.
 An applicant can make a substantiated request asking that specific COGEM members are not given access to confidential information.

 Article 2:5 of the General Administrative Law Act stipulates that everyone who is involved in performing the tasks of an administrative body, and in this capacity has access to information that can be reasonably assumed to be confidential, must respect this confidentiality.
 An exception to this provision is the information that must be disclosed by law.
 The confidentiality of information ends at the moment the applicant publishes this information.
-The applicant must report this publication to the State Secretary.
+The applicant must report this publication to the Minister.